How To Get Better Gas Mileage

 Avoid Unnecessary Weight

 The basic principle is this: It’s harder to move something heavy than to move something light.
 The more weight your vehicle is carrying, the more fuel you will need to motivate the vehicle.
 Simple as that.
-Save yourself some cash by taking the golf clubs, tool box, and case of water out of your trunk.
+Save yourself some cash by taking the golf clubs, toolbox, and case of water out of your trunk.

 Avoid Stop-and-Go Routes

 Using your vehicle’s momentum to your advantage is a great way to save fuel.
 Stopping and restarting that momentum, however, requires large amounts of fuel and is one of the quickest ways to kill your tank.
+In other words, you're going to use a lot more energy getting going than staying going.

 In addition to friction, your vehicle is also fighting against drag when in motion.
 By adding things like roof mounts, bicycles on those roof mounts, kayaks, roof tents, or roof storage boxes, you are making it more difficult for the vehicle to cut through the air.
 Your engine will need to work harder to maintain the same speeds, and it will thus use more fuel to do so.